Celebrating World Lion Day With Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-World Lion Day is celebrated each year on August 10th, to raise global awareness of the declining population of lions, find ways to protect the big cat’s natural environment, and educate people who live near lions on how to protect themselves, and avoid accidents that might end up in lives lost, both humans and big cats.
+World Lion Day is celebrated each year on August 10th to raise global awareness of the declining population of lions, find ways to protect the big cat’s natural environment, and educate people who live near lions on how to protect themselves and avoid accidents that might end up in lives lost, both humans and big cats.

 For millions of years, lions roamed freely all across Africa, Europe, Asia, and the Middle East.
-Today, there are only two natural habitats left for lions, Africa and Asia.
+Today, there are only two natural habitats left for lions: Africa and Asia.
 The loss of their habitats and people hunting them are putting them at risk for their survival.
-Their population has reduced by 50% over the last four decades, and researchers estimate that only 30,000 to 100,000 lions are left on the entire planet.
+Their population has been reduced by 50% over the last four decades, and researchers estimate that only 30,000 to 100,000 lions are left on the entire planet.
 Because of that, the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species has listed lions as a vulnerable species.
-If we ignore this situation and don’t do something about it, these majestic cats could become an endangered species, and even become extinct.
+If we ignore this situation and don’t do something about it, these majestic cats could become endangered and even extinct.

 World Lion Day Activities Pack for Preschoolers